rozensoftware/flea/README.md

 - Reverse shell for Windows
 - File encryption

-The content of the key logger file is cleaned during the server startup.
+The key logger file is cleared during server startup.
-The capabilities of the program will be increased during the development of this software.
+The program's capabilities will be enhanced as the software is developed.
-To update the server a new version must be uploaded to the installation location.
-The new file name must be flea.upd.
-The server will be updated on the next run automatically.
+To update the server, a new version must be uploaded to the installation location.
+The new file should be named flea.upd.
+The server will automatically update on the next run.

 ## FTP Server

-One of the Flea's features is the ability to send and receive files from an FTP server.
-The Flea Monitor provides its own FTP server, with which The Flea Server can cooperate.
-You can connect to it using user name: anonymous and any password.
-This is an anonymous authentication.
-The sharing folder is created in your TEMP folder with the name 'FleaFTP'.
-This folder will be probably deleted on cleaning temporary files so have it in mind.
-You can start the FTP server by selecting option from File menu.
-There is an option for stopping it also.
-It works only when the Flea Monitor is running and it is shutting down on application close.
+One of Flea's features is the ability to send and receive files from an FTP server.
+Flea Monitor provides its own FTP server, which can be accessed using the username "anonymous" and any password.
+This allows for anonymous authentication.
+The shared folder is created in your TEMP folder with the name "FleaFTP".
+Please note that this folder may be deleted when cleaning temporary files.
+You can start the FTP server by selecting the option from the File menu.
+There is also an option to stop it.
+The FTP server only works when Flea Monitor is running and will shut down when the application is closed.

 [FubarDev FTP Server](https://github.com/FubarDevelopment/FtpServer) project has been used here.